 1. Water and Moisture Are the Enemies

 Unless you grow mushrooms for a hobby, cool, damp or musty basements are not very pleasant.
-What is below the finished floor is more than often what determines whether your finished basement will be warm and inviting or remain a cellar unfit for human habitation.
+What is below the finished floor is often what determines whether a finished basement will be warm and inviting or remain a cellar unfit for human habitation.
 Common reasons for basement water and moisture problems include the underlying soil condition, improper roof gutter installation or ineffective maintenance, natural condensation, and hydrostatic pressure.

 If your basement floor and walls are concrete or concrete block, some form of water barrier is necessary to prevent water penetration.
 Concrete does crack, which is essentially unavoidable.
 But there are effective ways to mitigate the problem and waterproof a basement effectively.
 These include, in particular, drainage systems.
 Whether it’s new construction or necessary repairs, creating proper drainage around the foundation is vital.
 The topography is a starting point, but grading and the right axillary drainage systems should alleviate problems.